 I’m absolutely over the moon today to be welcoming one of my long-time heroes here on the blog!
 Victoria Beech (aka Mrs Godventure) is a mum, and highly experienced children’s worker, writer and speaker.
 She runs the Godventure website and writes the awesome Godventure resources, which I’ve mentioned here on the blog before.

 If you haven’t come across Victoria or Godventure, you’re missing an absolute treat – they’re well worth knowing about when looking for excellent faith-building tools for families.
+(I’ve mentioned these resources in 30 Simple Lent Activities and 10 Best Family Devotionals.)

 PLUS…celebrating a Passover meal is one of those things I’ve always wanted to do with my family and never got round to.
 So when Victoria suggested this guest blog on how to do Passover for children, I snapped her up on the offer!